kirkspock97/stremioaddonwrapper/README.md

 - **Source Randomization**: Optionally randomize the order of streams served (to alleviate burden on individual API tokens.)
 - **Configurable Timeout**: Timeout duration for fetching data from sources.
 - **Environment Variables**: Customize sources and configuration using the `.env` file.
+- **Database Storing**: All results are stored in a database, so that they can easily be fetched for the next user.
+When no results are found, the database deletes the cache, allowing for future releases to be cached with no user input required.

 ## Getting Started